-A student came to me yesterday with a problem.
-They were struggling to find variations to their vegetarian diet while coaching with us.
-So I am going to see what I can come up with to find a solution to the problem.
+Students often come up to me, struggling with finding tweaks to their vegetarian diet while training with us.
+Although veggies are great, it is sometimes challenging for our students to get the optimal nutrition.
+So I am going to see what I can come up with to find a solution.

-At this point, I will admit most of my diet is based around greens and vegetation.
-This year, I have moved towards being in as much of an alkaline state as possible.
-However, I do like my protein from eggs, chicken, red meat, and seafood.
+At this point, I must admit that most of my diet is based around greens and veg, but I still eat meat.
+I do find it easier to get my protein from eggs, chicken, red meat, and seafood.

 The first thing we all have to do before worrying about food is focus on our hydration.
 Drinking appropriate amounts of clean water is definitely the way forward.
 70% of our bodies are water and 94% of our blood is water so it really is important.
 At the start of each day, drink 2 pints which is 1 litre and top up as you go.